 3: Main Propulsion Battery

 5: Landing Gear wheel

 LRU defined as

 The design of the aircraft was one of the major factors for a top placement in the contest aside from the flight missions.
 To achieve a high score various design parameters had to be taken into account.
 The most important ones for the contest 2018 were

 - Number of passengers and payload blocks carried during flight missions

 - Empty weight of the aircraft

-The total score is calculated based on a formula.
-In general, the goal is to minimize wingspan and empty weight of the aircraft while maximizing the number of passengers and payload blocks carried.
+The total score was calculated based on a formula.
+In general, the goal was to minimize wingspan and empty weight of the aircraft while maximizing the number of passengers and payload blocks carried.